cruel-intentions/gh-actions/README.md

 **Type**
 _attrsOf workflows_

-It means an hashmap (object fo JS) with any key (where te key is name of file) and has _workflows_ as value
+It means an hashmap (object of JS) with any key (where te key is name of file) and has _workflows_ as value

 **Example**